 Bringing together art, culture and conservation

-2016 Federal Duck Stamp Contest winning artwork.
-Canada geese painted by James Hautman from Minnesota.
+2017 Federal Duck Stamp Contest winning artwork.
+Mallards painted by Bob Hautman from Minnesota.

 Hunters, birders and stamp collectors help protect wetlands across the country by purchasing Federal Duck Stamps.
 Since 1934, almost $1 billion has been raised to protect more than 6 million acres for waterfowl habitat nationally.
 Here in the midwest, stamp sales have brought in almost $250 million to protect more than half a million acres of important habitat.
 Learn more about how we put duck stamp dollars to work.

 National wildlife refuges and waterfowl production areas across the midwest are places for you to continue the tradition of hunting and fishing.
 We look forward to providing safe, challenging hunts on the lands we manage and collaborating with local nonprofit conservation groups including Ducks Unlimited, Pheasants Forever and our state conservation partners.